 We are pleased to announce that the Bach Centre café, Nora’s Kitchen is now, at last, open – again!
 Please have a look at our menu (via the link or in the side menu).
-We have a selection of light lunches and snacks as well as Nora’s Afternoon Tea which is a welcome treat at any time of year.
+We have a selection of light lunches, snacks and cakes, as well as Nora’s Afternoon Tea which is a welcome treat at any time of year.
 Nora’s Kitchen is a vegetarian café with vegan and gluten-free options available.

 Opening times: Tuesday-Friday 10:30 am – 2.30 pm

-When booking please keep an eye on your emails because we will send confirmation of your booking.
-If you are booking for a group we will ask you to pre-order the food you would like.
-This enables us prepare in advance and make sure everything is ready when you arrive.
-Our booking system also ensures we can manage social distancing guidelines and, importantly, allows you to inform us if anyone in your party has a food allergy or intolerance, or any dietary requirements or preferences.
+If you are a group of more than six please let us know in advance as it helps us if you are able to pre-order the food you would like.
+This enables us prepare so that everything is ready when you arrive.
+Please let us know if anyone in your party has a food allergy or intolerance, or any dietary requirements or preferences.

-Of course, a visit to the Mount Vernon cottage, Dr. Bach’s home, is included in your booking.
-This gives you the chance to see Dr. Bach’s consulting room, his hand-made furniture and original mother tinctures, the museum rooms featuring old remedy-making and bottling equipment and memorabilia of the Bach Centre’s past, and the garden where many of the remedy plants grow.
+A visit to the Mount Vernon cottage, Dr. Bach’s home, is a must for anyone interested in the Bach flower remedies, and how Dr. Bach’s work has been carried on here at the Bach Centre.
+It will give you the chance to see Dr. Bach’s consulting room, his hand-made furniture and original mother tinctures, the museum rooms featuring old remedy-making and bottling equipment and memorabilia of the Bach Centre’s past, and the garden where many of the remedy plants grow.

 Background to Nora’s Kitchen